RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 v2 operator*(v2 a, float b) { return v2(a.x * b, a.y * b); }
 {% endhighlight %}

-In math notation we can the length of a vector v is `|v|`.
+In math notation the length of a vector v is `|v|`.
 When we multiply a vector v, we are multiplying each component, which in turn scales the length by the same value.
 We can calculate the length of a vector by utilizing the Pythagorean Theorem `a^2 + b^c = c^2`, where a, b and c are sides of a right triangle.

 ![pythagorean](/assets/pythagorean.png)